Paris Township, Union County, Ohio: Geography

 The majority of the city of Marysville, the county seat of Union County, is located in Paris Township.

 Name and history

 Paris Township was established in 1821.
 Statewide, other Paris Townships are located in Portage and Stark counties.

+In Ted Lasso Season 3, Episode 8 (“We’ll Never Have Paris”), Ted references that there are three Parises in Ohio.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.